marrcandre/django-drf-tutorial/README.md

 ```

 -  Teste o endpoint no navegador.
--  Faça o _commit_ com a mensagem `Endpoint para a listagem básica de compras`.
+-  Faça o _commit_ com a mensagem `feat: Criação do endpoint para a listagem básica de compras`.

 **Inclusão do e-mail do usuário na listagem da compra**